 Overview

-The Veterinary Assistance Program (VAP) provides financial support to large animal veterinary services to applicable communities to help maintain a viable livestock industry.
+The Veterinary Assistance Program (VAP) provides financial support to veterinary practices providing food, fur-producing and equine animal veterinary services in applicable communities to help maintain a viable livestock industry.

-VAP provides financial assistance to designated large animal veterinarians for:
+VAP provides conditional grants to designated food, fur-producing and equine animal veterinarians and registered veterinary technicians for:

 • continuing education